 As a general guide the trains arrive every 2 to 4 minutes during working hours.
 At weekends and in the evening they are slightly less frequent, but you will only have to wait up to 10 minutes, unless you're travelling after midnight, and then you may wait 15 minutes.
 If you need to change stations during your journey, then allow an extra 10 minutes.

-All trains run from 06:05 - 02:00 on all days of the year, including fiestas.
+All trains run on all days of the year, including fiestas.
 Except line 7 to Pitis station and the connection between Puerta de Arganda and Arganda del Rey (Purple Line, L9).

 Important note - The timetable is subject to change if there are works on the line.
 To check this you can visit the official Madrid metro website.
-Or to call for information about the metro ring Tel: +34 90 244 4403.
+Or to call for information about the metro call on the following number.